BrianMitchL/brianm.me/src/about.md

 ## Experience

 - **soona** _Senior Software Engineer_ (June 2022 &ndash; Present), Minneapolis, MN.
+  - Worked on the Production team to implement new and enhance existing product features.
   - Upgraded the Vue application from Vue 2 to Vue 3.
+  - Moved the bundler from Webpack to Vite, integrating with Ruby on Rails.
   - Created patterns and promoted using TanStack Query over global state solutions for server data in the Vue application.
   - Upgraded Rails frontend bundler to use Vite, reducing dependencies, improving developer experience, and modernizing tooling.
-  - Worked on the Production team to implement new and enhance existing product features.
   - Rewrote a chat implementation with a third-party SDK to allow for better observability, resilience, and user experience.
   - Built a sidebar navigation and refactored site-wide layout touching nearly every page to allow for better scalability of the platform, more consistency, and a lighter weight implementation.
+  - Introduced component tests utilizing Vitest and Testing Library to the codebase.
 - **Level2** _Senior Frontend Engineer_ (April 2021 &ndash; May 2022), Minnetonka, MN.
   - Wrote a new chat interface utilizing Twilio chat, simplifying and separating display and data logic.
   - Led the development of the next generation internal coaching portal React application to improve performance, accessibility, user experience, visual consistency, and ease of additional development.